Profess0ro/div-5-jkpg/README.md

 # Typography and color scheme

-- On this site Verdana is used as font.
+- On this site Verdana are used as font.
 This font I find easy to read so I chosed to not insert a font from e.g googlefonts

 - Colors I´ve used beyond black (#000000) and white (#FFFFFF) are:<br>
     Green (#81BA5F) for links and broders and gray (#AFAFAF) for unhovered links and footer text.